lazerwalker/MTLParseAdapter/README.md

 `MTLParseAdapter` gives you a way to avoid these problems.
 It allows you to model your domain objects as `MTLModel` Mantle objects, and serialize them into `PFObject`s and back as needed.

 It is modelled after and built on top of the JSON serialization functionality in [Mantle](https://github.com/Mantle/Mantle).
 If your domain objects are already `MTLModel` subclasses that conform to `MTLJSONSerializing`, no additional work should be needed to allow MTLParseAdapter to convert your objects to and from `PFObject`s.
-If you have used `MTLJSONAdapter` before, `MTLParseSerializer` will feel very familiar.
+If you have used `MTLJSONAdapter` before, `MTLParseAdapter` will feel very familiar.

 ## Usage